Tarzan (2013 film): Plot

 In Africa, Jane is disgusted by Clayton's greed.
 She leaves the party, wanders into the jungle, and finds Tarzan, now a man.
 Astounded, he brings her to his refuge.
 As a mark of love, Tarzan chips off a piece of the meteor rock and gives it to her.
 The rest of the group tracks Jane down there, where Clayton is shocked to find the Greystoke heir alive.
-Seeing him as a threat to his power, Clayton starts opening fire.
+Seeing him as a threat to his power, Clayton starts to shoot.
 The couple flees and is forced to enter a valley affected by the meteor, which causes unique mutations in the local flora and fauna, turning them into monsters.
 Surviving many dangers, the couple reaches the meteor, where Tarzan recognizes his father's long-abandoned pickaxe.
 Jane realizes Tarzan's true identity as John's son.

 Tarzan returns to his ape tribe, where he introduces Jane to Kala and challenges Tublat for the right to lead.
 In the ensuing fight, Tarzan defeats Tublat and exiles him from the troop.
 That night, Jane and Tarzan admit to their love.

 Meanwhile, Clayton transforms Dr. Porter's base into an armed base filled with mercenaries.
 A conflict later ensues between the couple and Clayton's men.
 Kala runs in to protect Tarzan and Jane, getting shot in the process.
 Tarzan is attacked from behind and locked in a cage.
 Aided by his gorilla friends, he escapes, moves Kala into the jungle, and treats her wound, determined to get his revenge.
 Clayton moves his resources to the meteor and rigs it with explosives.
 Tied up there and left to die, Jane and her father are rescued by Tarzan.
-Dr. Porter decides to stay behind and try to stop the detonation.
-In the ensuing battle, Tarzan summons his animal friends with a loud cry, the meteor awakens the volcano and the mountain begins to give way.
+Dr. Porter decides to stay behind and try to stop the blasting.
+In the ensuing battle, Tarzan summons his animal friends with a scream, the meteor awakens the volcano and the mountain begins to give way.
 While Clayton and his crew fall to their demise, Jane and Tarzan escape.

 The couple reunites with Tarzan's family and vows to protect the forest.
 Meanwhile, Dr. Porter climbs up the cliff where he has gotten a piece of the meteor.